SlothFriend/CarND-Term1-P5/README.md

 ### Sliding Window Search

 A trained classifier does no good unless you give it similar information on which it was trained.
 I trained the SVM on 64x64 pixel images, so I needed a way to pass it 64x64 cutouts of the larger images coming from the dash-cam.
 Specifically, I want the SVM to be passed 64x64 cutouts of the parts of the image that *have cars* so they can be identified.
 The closest I can get to knowing where the cars will be in the image without using the classifier is the bottom half, roughly.
-Thus, I performed a sliding window search in the bottom half of the image to produce windows that will be tested to see if they contain a vehicle.
+Thus, I performed a sliding window search (with overlap) in the bottom half of the image to produce windows that will be tested to see if they contain a vehicle.

 Original Image | Windows Searched (Size by Color) :---: | :---: